 - The number of retakes is not the same as the number of times students can take the test.
 If you want to let your students take the test a total of 3 times, enter 2 in the retakes field.

 Now that you've created the test, it appears in the assignment list and in the list under the Tests view.
-The assignment will be in Draft mode until you publish it on the assignment's page in the Info section).
+(The assignment will be in Draft mode until you publish it on the assignment's page in the Info section).

 In the Tests view, you'll find a list of all of the tests contained in this course.
 Click the test name to go to its page, where you can adjust its settings and start designing it.

 If a test has not been set up yet, you'll see a notice next to the test's name.
 If a test has one of these notices, students will not be able to take it!

 - No questions indicates that you have not yet added or imported any questions to that test.